-The Accounting Officer of the Department for Environment, Food and Rural Affairs has designated the Chief Executive as Accounting Officer of CCWater.
-The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding CCWater's assets, are set out in the Accounting Officers' Memorandum issued by HM Treasury and published in Government Accounting.
+The Accounting Officer of the Department for Environment, Food and Rural Affairs has designated the Chief Executive as Accounting Officer of the Consumer Council for Water.
+The responsibilities of an Accounting Officer, including responsibility for the propriety and regularity of the public finances for which the Accounting Officer is answerable, for keeping proper records and for safeguarding the Consumer Council for Water's assets, are set out in the Accounting Officers' Memorandum issued by HM Treasury and published in Managing Public Money.